All Products

 Important

-• When using the ALL cache policy, monitor the node's memory size to prevent OOM errors.
+• If you use the ALL cache policy, pay attention to the node memory size to prevent OOM errors.

-• Because the system loads dimension table data asynchronously, when using the ALL cache policy, you need to increase the memory of the dimension table join node.
-The increased memory size should be twice the data volume of the remote table.
+• Because the system loads dimension table data asynchronously, if you use the ALL cache policy, you must increase the memory of the dimension table join node.
+The increased memory size should be twice the size of the remote table data.

 cacheSize